valenciawhite/valenciawhite/README.md

 # Valencia White ✨
 Hey, welcome to my profile!
-I'm a full-time software engineering student @ Flatiron School, learning Full-Stack Development.
 My developer's path is supplemented by my background knowledge in Graphic Design and Interior Design.
 I belive the purpose of great code is to go hand-in-hand with great design, in order to create a refined user experience worth remembering.

 - Currently learning Ruby.
 - I write articles on what I learn on Dev.to .
 I mostly cover Html, CSS, JavaScript, and Design topics.